datajoint/datajoint-python/docs/src/compute/make.md

 ## Populate

-The `make` method is sometimes referred to as the `populate` function because this is the class method called to run the `make` method on all relevant keys[^2].
+The `make` method is sometimes referred to as the `populate` function because this is the class method called to run the `make` method on all relevant keys.

-[^2]: For information on reprocessing keys that resulted in an error, see information on the [Jobs table](./distributed).
+For information on reprocessing keys that resulted in an error, see information on the [Jobs table](./distributed).

 ``` python